drshahizan/courses/short/crafting-SLR.md

 Don't forget to hit the :star: if you like this repo.

-Certainly!
-Here's a detailed course information outline for the "Crafting a Systematic Literature Review Workshop":

-### Course Title: Crafting a Systematic Literature Review Workshop
+# Course Title: Crafting a Systematic Literature Review Workshop

-#### Course Description:
+## Course Description:
 The "Crafting a Systematic Literature Review Workshop" is designed to equip participants with the essential knowledge and skills needed to conduct a comprehensive and methodical systematic literature review.
 Participants will learn the step-by-step process of conducting a literature review, including identifying a research topic, understanding the rationale behind the review, drafting an effective introduction, collecting a relevant sample, employing a robust methodology, extracting and organizing data, presenting findings using tables and figures, offering recommendations, drawing meaningful conclusions, and preparing the manuscript for submission.

-#### Course Objectives:
+## Course Objectives:
 By the end of this workshop, participants will be able to:
 - Identify a research topic for a systematic literature review.
 - Understand the rationale and purpose behind conducting a systematic literature review.